-The manifold of layers to the stigma of mental health in the Black community are due to generational trauma from experiencing deep-rooted racism and systemic oppression, which has manifested into a survivalist mentality where pain is masked behind enduring strength.
+The many layers to the stigma of mental health in the Black community are due to generational trauma from deep-rooted racism and systemic oppression, which has manifested into a survivalist mentality where pain is masked behind enduring strength.

-“There’s a narrative of strength that no matter what happens in our lives, we’re supposed to be able to put our chin up and keep moving forward,” said Portia Jackson Preston, professor of Public Health.
+“There’s a narrative of strength that no matter what happens in our lives, we’re supposed to put our chin up and keep moving forward,” said Portia Jackson Preston, professor of Public Health.

 Within the Black community lies a visceral mistrust of the medical establishment.
 Historically, Black folks have been exploited and exposed to violence by the U.S. government and medical community through the coerced sterilization of federal eugenics programs and the unethical Tuskegee Study that used black lives and bodies in the name of medical advancement.

 Additionally, anti-blackness and the criminalization of Black behavior often result in higher rates of misdiagnosis or incarceration.
-Black folks in America are exposed to higher rates of state violence in their communities.
+Black folks in America are exposed to inflated rates of State violence in their communities.
 Post-traumatic stress disorder related to police brutality often gets mislabeled as rage and exposes the community to further violence.

 Present-day discrimination also serves as a barrier to Black mental health care where there is a dearth of Black mental health professionals in the field.
 Acknowledged and unacknowledged bias in diagnosis and a lack of cultural competency by care providers produce a system of inadequate treatment to effectively address the Black experience in dealing with racism on a daily basis.